Night football seems like a modern idea. But the concept has been around since electric light was invented.

 Davy’s lamp consisted of a thin strip of platinum, connected to a massive series of batteries.
 While it illuminated briefly, the light it produced was too dim, and too short-lived, to be practical.

 But Davy’s demonstration would inspire further experiments.
-Different materials were tried, different designs, and different sources of electric current, with varying results.
+Different materials, designs and sources of electric current were all tried, with varying results.

-By the 1860s, two scientists on either side of the Atlantic were closing in on the first durable, properly illuminated, electric lights.
+By the 1860s, two scientists on either side of the Atlantic were closing in on the first durable electric lights.